alexchen2/simple-sudoku-prototype/README.md

 A Sudoku game prototype written in Python that utilizes simple web scraping.

 ## Features:
-- Obtains random valid sudoku boards through webscraping a sudoku generator website (with BeautifulSoup4), compiling them into a JSON for later use
+- Obtains random valid sudoku boards by webscraping a sudoku generator website (with BeautifulSoup4), compiling them into a JSON for later use
 - Interactive GUI made using pygame and pygame-gui
 - Five levels of difficulty available to choose from: Safety, Easy, Normal, Hard, and [Asian](https://youtu.be/miD_TWmdGIY)